CubixL/PythonFunkin/README.md

 # PythonFunkin
-Friday Night Funkin', but recreated in Python language.
+Friday Night Funkin', but recreated in Python.
 This serves as my first ever Python project, and mostly uses the Pygame 2.0 library.
-It is also currently not fully complete - expect bug fixes and new features in the near future.
 ## Features
-- The original game recreated using our own scoring system.
-(However, we have really bad syncing issues as of right now).
+- The original game recreated using our own scoring system!
-- Importing your own OGG and JSON files to be able to play your own songs & charts!
+- The ability to import your own OGG/CAF and JSON files to be able to play your own songs & charts!
-- A much better version of the Friday Night Funkin' editor that lets you create your own charts.
-(Not much done yet, though.)
-- Cross-compability -- It should be able to run both on Visual Studio Code using Pygame and on the iOS app Pythonista.
+- Cross-compatibility -- It should be able to run both on Visual Studio Code using Pygame and on the iOS app Pythonista.
 (To build the game on either of those, see the sections below.)

 # Building the game on iOS using Pythonista
 This is a guide to fetch the project files on iOS using StaSh.